1st Edition

 Biography

-Marianna Pegno is the Director of Engagement and Inclusion at the Tucson Museum of Art and Historic Block.
+Marianna Pegno is Director of Engagement and Inclusion at the Tucson Museum of Art and Historic Block.
 In this role, Pegno focuses on building a culturally relevant, community-based institution through programs, exhibitions, and partnerships.
 In practice and research, she is committed to exploring the implications of collaboration and multivocal narratives in art museums.
 Pegno holds a PhD in Art and Visual Culture Education and an MA in art history from the University of Arizona as well as a BA from New York University.
 In 2018, her dissertation was awarded the Elliot Eisner Doctoral Research Award in Art Education from the National Art Education Association.

 Kantara Souffrant is the inaugural Curator of Community Dialogue at the Milwaukee Art Museum, where she oversees art experiences rooted in vulnerability, feeling interconnected, and building sustainable community partnerships.
 Souffrant is a Haitian-American artist-scholar who brings her passion for community engagement, dialogue, and facilitation to her work as a performer, educator, and community member.
 She holds a PhD in performance studies from Northwestern University, with certificates in critical theory, African and diaspora studies, and teaching, an MA in performance studies from New York University and a BA from Oberlin College.
 Her scholarship examines visual and performance art in the Black Atlantic, Black feminist aesthetics, and museum pedagogy.
-She is the founder of Souffrant Creative Consulting, LLC a firm that leverages the power of dialogue, the arts, and the humanities to build authentic connections and facilitate individual and collective transformation.
+She is the founder of Souffrant Creative Consulting, LLC, a firm that leverages the power of dialogue, the arts, and the humanities to build authentic connections and facilitate individual and collective transformation.

 “A remarkable compendium of insight into the relevance of museums as cultural institutions in the resistance to, and against, concentrated control over public imagination and life.
 This much-needed collection of case studies demonstrates the power of inter-connecting global narratives of polyvocal engagement.” ~ Manisha Sharma, PhD, The University of North Texas